cverrell07/Destination-Explorer-SolaGratia/README.md

 - [@Raymond Akkasel](https://www.github.com/akkasel)

-## Objective

-Enhance the GrabRide and GrabCar experience by integrating a new feature called Destination Explorer.
-This feature will allow users to describe their desired destination using natural language, specifying the ambiance or anything they are looking for.
-The system will then connect users to Grab Transport for convenient travel to their chosen location.
 ## Key Features

 - **Natural Language Input**: Users can describe their destination with any preferences in their own words, making the search more intuitive and user-friendly.